 Determine how often you need to clean your dryer vent.
 Base it on how big your vent is and how much laundry you do.
 The smaller the vent and the more laundry you do means you should clean it more often.
 We settled on twice a year for our setup.
 Our vent is only about 2 ft. long and goes straight through the wall to the outside, so it fills up with lint quickly.
 Whatever you settle on, once a year is the absolute minimum!

-I found this really cool dryer vent cleaning brush that attaches to your electric drill.
+I found this really cool dryer duct cleaning brush that attaches to your electric drill.
 The rods are flexible and bend pretty easily, so if your duct does have turns to navigate it should be pretty easy to get around those corners.
 As I mentioned, our vent was only about 2 ft. long, so it wasn’t difficult to maneuver.
-My husband was happy to do this task because, like I said, you can pull out the power tools!
+My husband was happy to do this task because, like I said, you can pull out the black and decker cordless drill.

 Watch the videos below to see how my husband did it: